Looking for a local contact number? We got you covered! The below contact number will be happy to assist your questions.

 - 5K Pick UP – Phoenix Park

-All 5K numbers are 100% collected on site, this may be done from Packet Pickup on FRIDAY ONLY, or from the Bib Pickup tent near the 5K start line after 9am on Saturday 12th August.
+5K numbers may be collected from Packet Pickup on FRIDAY ONLY, or from the Bib Pickup tent near the 5K start line after 9am on Saturday 11th August.

 Pick up your race packet, T-shirt and baggage check bag at the Rock ‘n’ Roll Dublin Race Number Collection.